 I love burgers, and boy I have had some amazing ones in my time.
 The best one has to be the signature peanut butter and jelly burger I had at a local burger joint here in Ontario, Canada where I live.
 It sounds totally bizarre and I was a bit apprehensive choosing it from the menu, but many friends had rated how amazing it was, so I knew I just had to try it and well after that first bite, I was totally hooked.

 For the burgers, the beef patties are sourced locally from grass-fed cattle and they taste absolutely amazing.
 Never would I have thought to pair up a burger with some creamy peanut butter, but the jam was pure genius, not just your regular jam, but a spicy sriracha strawberry jam, along with bacon, pickles and jalapenos that created a flavour sensation in your mouth.
-It was seriously amazing and well worth having a night off my syns for it.
-Not a regular occurrence I should add because I wouldn't even like to imagine the syns in that thing.
+It was seriously amazing.

 Also at the burger place, they have the great option of choosing your burger bunless, and to be honest, with the number of amazing toppings you can choose from, it seems a perfectly valid choice to not need or want the bread.